Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Results

 Three metasurfaces were fabricated using hole-mask colloidal lithography (see Materials and Methods Section).
 Figures~\ref{fig3}(a) and (b) present scanning electron microscopy (SEM) images of one of the fabricated metasurfaces.
 The images confirm the conical shape of the meta-atoms, according to the design, while meta-atoms distribution provides a quasi-uniform surface density.
 By extracting meta-atoms average surface density using the SEM images, we find the mean interparticle distance to be $a=295$~nm.
 The calculated mean base diameter of the meta-atoms is $D_{\rm Si}=90$~nm with a standard deviation of 23~nm.
 The average height of the cones $h_{\rm Co} + h_{\rm Si}$ is about 130~nm, which is slightly lower than the 140~nm expected for an idealized nanocone.
 However, the cones exhibit rounded apexes rather than sharp ones.
 This characteristic is also evident in the SEM images (inset in Fig.~\ref{fig3}(b)) and AFM images (see Supplementary Section~5), where the apex appears circular rather than pointed.
 To ensure a fair comparison between experimental and simulated results, we modified the meta-atom topology in our full-wave simulations by replacing the idealized nanocone with a sharp apex with one featuring a rounded apex.
 An inset in Fig.~\ref{fig3}(b) illustrates the geometric parameters of the simulated nanocone specified in the figure caption.

+The fabricated nanocones are generally symmetric, as can be seen in the top-view Fig.~\ref{fig3}(a) (dark regions centered on the bright spots).
+Although some imperfections and slight tilts can be present in the cone geometry (Fig.~\ref{fig3}(b)), they do not have preferred directions, and their statistical averaging would result in zero net chirality.
+Importantly, even if weak chirality were locally introduced due to such imperfections, it would not contribute to nonreciprocal optical rotation in our configuration.
+Indeed, a chiral layer placed on top of a mirror does not produce a net polarization rotation, as the rotation accumulated during forward propagation is compensated by the rotation accumulated upon reflection during backward propagation.
+Therefore, any residual chirality in the fabricated structures does not affect the observed Tellegen effect.
+In sharp contrast, the polarization rotation due to the Tellegen effect doubles after forward and backward propagations.

-We measure the magneto-optical Kerr rotation angle ($\theta$) and Kerr ellipticity ($\varepsilon$) using a magneto-optical setup illustrated in Fig.~\ref{fig3}(c) (see more details in Methods and Supplementary Section~6).
+We measure the magneto-optical Kerr rotation angle ($\theta$) and Kerr ellipticity ($\epsilon$) using a magneto-optical setup illustrated in Fig.~\ref{fig3}(c) (see more details in Methods and Supplementary Section~6).
 The samples were positioned between the poles of an electromagnet generating a magnetic field of $B=\pm 1.3$~T, perpendicular to the measured surface.
 This field alternately reversed the spontaneous magnetization of the nanocones along their axes.
 The obtained hysteresis curves can be found in Supplementary Section~7.
 The incident light was directed normally onto the metasurface, passing through a hole in the electromagnet.
-In the measurements of the Tellegen effect, magneto-optical data are acquired under an external magnetic field of $B=1.3$~T. This ensures that the meta-atoms in all three metasurfaces remain in the same uniformly saturated magnetization state, making the metasurfaces magneto-optically equivalent and enabling the use of our extraction technique.
-Measuring the Tellegen effect in the absence of an external field is also possible but would require more costly and far less scalable nanofabrication that results in identical meta-atoms diameters across the metasurface.
+In the measurements of the Tellegen effect, magneto-optical data were acquired under an external magnetic field of $B=1.3$~T. This ensures that the meta-atoms in all three metasurfaces remain in the same uniformly saturated magnetization state, making the metasurfaces magneto-optically equivalent and rendering our extraction technique accurate.
+The results for the measurements of the Tellegen effect in the absence of an external field are available in Supplementary Section~7.